Oluwxtope/socket-programming/README.md

 # Socket Programming

 ## How to run
 1. Log into Ubuntu host in command line: "ssh -Y username@ubuntu2004-002.student.cs.uwaterloo.ca".
 This host will run the server program.
-Take note of the server address: "ubuntu2004-002"
+Take note of the server address: "ubuntu2004-002".
+An IP address will work in this case as well
 2. Navigate into the directory with the program files on ubuntu2004-002.
 Run server.py in python3: "python3 server.py"
 3. Enter the required parameters each separated by a space (port number and request code).
 In this case: "1024 13" This means the server will listen on port 1024 and the required request codes for clients to connect will be 13